fcanlnony/fcanlnony/README.md

 ### Hi there 👋

 * I'm a student from China majoring in Electronic and Information Engineering.
 I'm a noob developer using the C language, and i am currently working on Verilog.
+I am also developing multi-rotor drones.
 English isn't my first language, please tolerate my faulty grammar.🥲
 * My username fcanlnony is just a combination of my nickname translated into English and F-CAN-L-NON-Y by fly, cannon.
 Shus is a portmanteau of another nickname I had in high school.
 * OS & Test Platform: openSUSE Tumbleweed